lksjd/postgres-data-warehouse/README.md

 # postgres-data-warehouse
-Building a data warehouse with Postgres, including ETL processes, data modeling, and andlytics
+Building a data warehouse with Postgres, including ETL processes, data modeling, and analytics